Menu

 Loops (Repetition Control Flow)

-Loops lets you run code multiple times.
+Loops let you run code multiple times using:

 • for